• Skip to primary navigation

 • Experiment with different varieties such as milk, white, and a blend of dark and milk chocolate to create a delicious chocolate cake.

-• Consider another decadent option - a double-layer cake with a luscious chocolate ganache filling, rather than opting for three cake layers.
+• Consider another decadent option: a double-layer cake with a luscious chocolate ganache filling, rather than three cake layers.

 Store chocolate ganache cake under a glass dome at cool room temperature for up to 2-3 days and in the refrigerator for up to 4-5 days.

 Freeze the cake for up to 3 months.
-Let the ganache set at room temperature for a few hours, then in the fridge for about an hour.
+Let the ganache set at room temperature for a few hours, then refrigerate for about an hour.
 Then, cover the cake with plastic wrap and aluminum foil before placing it in the freezer.

 To thaw, bring the cake to the counter for a few hours.